jasim/jsfoo-talk-learning-to-learn-reason/main.md

 * **Reason**: _functions, modules, types_

 ::: notes
+Except for types, Reason is, in a sense, a subset of Javascript.

-Javascript however is a large language -- it has far too many concepts -- and that is obvious if you've participated in any Javascript interview.
+Javascript is a large language -- which could be obvious if you've participated in any Javascript job interview.

 You can ask and be asked so many questions.
-There is the concept of `this`, there is prototypes and prototype inheritance chains which have their own rules, and there are also classes, objects, and mutation.
+There is the concept of `this`, there are prototypes and prototype inheritance chains, and there are also classes, objects, and mutation.
 It also has functions and higher-order functions.

-Reason comparatively is a smaller language.
-It only has functions, modules, and types.
+Compared to a Javascript job interview, a Reason interview could be rather uneventful; because it is a much smaller language than JS.
+All it has are functions, modules, and types.
 We don't, for example, concern ourselves with what `this` could be during runtime.
-In fact a Reason interview would be a rather unexciting event - there aren't that many quirks to the language to deal with.

 :::

 ------------------

-## Programming in Reason

 Two principles: